 Conclusion

-In this not-so-short guide, we explored various questions someone would have related to the prior art.
+In this not-so-short guide, we explored various questions someone might have about the prior art.
 Though limited, the questions covered the fundamentals of the prior art and prior art search.
 Given the limited scope of the article, we scratched the surface of some topics—one of them is how to conduct a free prior art search by yourself.

 However, if you’d like to take a deep dive and want to understand how to perform a patent search by yourself using various databases, this guide on free patent searching would be of great help.
 If the former isn’t a subject of your interest, and you are looking to understand the sources that could serve as prior art and various unconventional strategies and tactics to spot prior art (for novelty or invalidation search), you’d want to bookmark this page.